philwonski/TW5-Platform.sh-Dashboard/README.md

 4. Once the hooks are perfected, upgrade the plan so I can add hooks to other apps and see their data displayed in the dashboard.

 5. Figure out how to get the *Routes* environment variable object and include it in the dash.
-This is tricky for the TW node app itself since the storage is not writeable once the Routes are available to be recorded in _postdeploy_ ... in theory it may be easier to get Routes when using multiple apps, if you redeploy the dashboard every time you deploy another app... still thinking about this...
+This is tricky for the TW node app itself since the storage is not writeable once the Routes are available to be recorded in `post_deploy` hooks... in theory it may be easier to get Routes when using multiple apps, if you redeploy the dashboard every time you deploy another app... still thinking about this...

 ## Bonus

 1. Since you can add a db with just one line in a YAML file, it would be cool to **run a database alongside this** and use a tiddlywiki plugin that works with a db.

-2. You can **run an express server** on platform.sh, so like with the db, you can probably do some interesting stuff defining endpoints and whatnot with just YAML.
+2. You can **run an express server** on platform.sh, so like with the db, you can probably do some interesting stuff defining endpoints and whatnot, defining everything with just YAML and some shell scripts.